pcraig-madisoncollege-projects/MinecraftJSONGenerator/DesignDocuments/userStories.md

 As a registered user or admin, I want to be able to reset my password if I do not remember it.

 ### Save Command

 As a registered user, I want to be able to save commands so that I can use or edit them later.

+### *Load Command

+As any user, I want to load a command from a previously generated command so that I can make changes.

 ### Share or Un-share Command